okeomasilachi/FarmCon/backend/README.md

 All routes include basic error handling, and specific middleware like `handleMulterErrors` is used to manage file upload errors.
 The default error handler captures any unhandled errors and returns a standardized error response.

-## Conclusion

-This API documentation provides a comprehensive overview of the routes, middleware, schemas, and utilities used in the application.
-Each endpoint includes necessary details such as method, endpoint, description, request parameters, and response structure to facilitate easy integration and usage.

 # API Query Guide

 This guide provides examples of how to query the API endpoints using different HTTP methods.
 For simplicity, we'll use `curl` for command-line examples and provide a brief explanation of the required headers, parameters, and body content.